dvrpc/lode-loader/README.md

 ```

 #### 4. Create a .env file, with these variables.
+This .env file example shows the variables you need to define.
 The lodes variable should be "lodes8" or another valid lode set, as this name is used in building URLS to the lodes endpoints.
+The counties variable defines a local flag in the final tables so you can filter to a specific region (in this case, the DVRPC region).

 ```
 HOST = "localhost"